slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - Keep separate bank accounts.
 Spouses should have the freedom and autonomy to buy what they want but only after bills are automatically paid.
 People value things differently.
 Having to justify every expense makes you feel like you’re being watched.
 This breeds resentment.
 Most marriages end in divorce, most of them over money.
-- the measure of love is peace. -- Naval Ravikant*
 - a dirt dish by the sink can be a big marriage problem
 - we're always looking for somebody that looks for us. first parents, then a lover. screens give us 100% attention! tech is a compensation.
 -->